Kelowna Community Permaculture Design Certificate Course

-Haruko Kagami: Haruko took a Permaculture Design Certificate course in 2009 from Jesse Lemiuex.
-She then started the Kelowna Permaculture group.
-She has managed the Okanagan College community garden and composting garden at the EECO Centre for a few seasons with permaculture group volunteers.
-She organized various “perma-blitzes” which included building a herb spiral, and building & maintaining a seedling greenhouse.
-She also invited several great permaculture teachers including Jesse Lemiuex (Vancouver) & Javan Bernakevitch, as well as teachers from Verge Permaculture (Calgary) and Element Eco Design (Vernon) to Kelowna to teach introduction to permaculture courses.
-The Kelowna Permaculture group also had an annual seedling planting party in early Spring.
+Haruko Kagami: Haruko took a Permaculture Design Certificate course in 2009 from Jesse Lemieux.
+She then started the Kelowna Permaculture group and managed the Okanagan College community garden and composting garden at the EECO Centre for a several seasons with the help of volunteers.
+She organized various “perma-blitzes” including building a herb spiral, and building & maintaining a seedling greenhouse.
+She also invited several great permaculture teachers including Jesse Lemieux (Vancouver) & Javan Bernakevitch, as well as teachers from Verge Permaculture (Calgary) and Element Eco Design (Vernon) to Kelowna to teach introduction to permaculture courses.
 Haruko graduated with a civil engineering technology diploma in 2005 and works as a civil designer at CTQ Consultants.
 She aims to educate the engineering community with more sustainable and practical solutions.
 She brings the two seemingly opposed worlds of engineering and permaculture to her teaching.
 The Kelowna Permaculture group was closed in 2016.
-It was a very happy moment for Haruko when Lucie Bardos started the Permaculture Kelowna group in 2017, and Haruko believes it will be a great new beginning for the Kelowna community.
+It was a very happy moment for Haruko when Lucie started the Permaculture Kelowna group back up again in 2017, and Haruko believes it will be a great new beginning for the Kelowna community.